ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 Remapping
 ---------

-Remapping is the process of mapping polar-orbitting satellite data pixels to an evenly spaced grid.
+Remapping is the process of mapping polar-orbiting satellite data pixels to an evenly spaced grid.
 This grid is either equal-area or equal-angle depending on the projection provided.
 Polar2grid's remapping step is actually 2 separate steps.
 The first step